-All personnel undertaking powerline clearance, either contractors engaged by Council or Council personnel, are required to be an Authorised Person as defined in s319 of the Electricity Safety (Installations) Regulations 2009 and meet these minimum qualification and training conditions and must participate in a pre-commencement of works induction.
+All personnel undertaking powerline clearance, either contractors engaged by Council or Council personnel, are required to be a Qualified Person as defined in r614 of the Electricity Safety (General) Regulations 2019 and meet these minimum qualification and training conditions and must participate in a pre-commencement of works induction.

-Council's Contractors and personnel must also follow the minimum distances specified in the Electricity Safety (Installation) Regulations 2019 (specifically outlined in regulation 614) when undertaking tree clearing works and comply with the Safe Approach Distances and all other requirements detailed in the Blue Book.
+Council's Contractors and personnel must also follow the minimum distances specified in the Electricity Safety (General) Regulations 2019 (specifically outlined in regulation 614) when undertaking tree clearing works and comply with the Vegetation Management Rules for Non-Electrical Workers, Safe Approach Distances and all other requirements detailed in the Blue

+Book.
 Notification of affected parties will also be undertaken as per the requirements of the code.

-Contractors or employees engaged to undertake tree clearance works are to have completed the following training delivered, and Refresher Training as required, by a Registered Training Organisation (RTO); specific to their function:
+Contractors or employees engaged to undertake tree clearance works are to have completed the following training delivered, and Annual Refresher Training as required, by a Registered Training Organisation (RTO); specific to their function: